Iconic places

 Great Australian Bight

-These forests support some of the most iconic species on the planet.
-They are home to 1000-year-old Gondwanan conifer trees and are a giant store for carbon.
-Incredibly they are still subject to clear-fell logging.
+These spectacular forests support some of the most iconic species on Earth.
+They are home to 1000-year-old Gondwanan conifers, are a giant store for carbon and are integral to the identity of the palawa (the Tasmanian Aboriginal people).
+Unbelievably, these forests are still subject to clear-fell logging.
 We’re fighting for their protection.

 Victoria's tall forests